EventStore/documentation/docs/server/5.0/server/projections/projections-config.md

 Tracking emitted streams enables you to delete a projection and all the streams that it has created.
 You should only the setting if you intend to delete a projection and create new ones that project to the same stream.

 ::: warning
-By default Event Store disables the `trackemittedstreams` setting for projections.
+By default, EventStoreDB disables the `trackemittedstreams` setting for projections.
 When enabled, an event written records the stream name (in `$projections-{projection_name}-emittedstreams`) of each event emitted by the projection.
 This means that write amplification is a possibility, as each event that the projection emits writes a separate event.
 As such, this option is not recommended for projections that emit a lot of events, and you should enable only where necessary.
 :::

 ::: tip
-Between Event Store versions 3.8.0 and 4.0.2, this option was enabled by default when a projection was created through the UI.
+Between EventStoreDB versions 3.8.0 and 4.0.2, this option was enabled by default when a projection was created through the UI.
 If you have any projections created during this time frame, it's worth checking whether this option is enabled.
 :::

 ### Max allowed writes in flight